Granular jamming and rheology in microgravity: Conclusion

 We propose different hypothesis of gravity-dependent mechanisms to explain our results.
-On Earth, gravity not only imposes an additional load normal to the shear plane, but also enables particle rearrangement through a secondary flow field.
-In contrast, in microgravity, the absence of a secondary flow field might lead to reduced plastic reorganization and increased resistance to shear.
-Furthermore, cohesive forces -- generally negligible compared to particles' weight -- become dominant in microgravity, further impeding particle rearrangement and enhancing shear resistance.
+On Earth, gravity not only imposes an additional load normal to the shear plane, but also enables particle rearrangement through a secondary force field.
+In contrast, in microgravity, its absence might lead to reduced plastic reorganization and increased resistance to shear.
+Furthermore, cohesive forces -- sometimes negligible compared to particles' weight -- become predominant in microgravity, further impeding particle rearrangement and enhancing shear resistance.
+This effect appears to be strongest when the change in gravitational environment shifts the granular Bond number from below to above 1, but the limited dataset available warrants further investigation.

 Together, our results reveal how gravity affects not only the magnitude of stresses required to shear granular media, but also the underlying particle dynamics.
 These insights are important for predicting and controlling granular behavior in low gravity environments, with direct implications for planetary exploration, \gls{isru}, and spacecraft operations involving regolith or granular flows.